rrobinlee/stocks_neuralforecast/README.md

 1. Produce individual forecasts for each stock
 2. Compute an estimated final portfolio value

 Comparing the models, I backtest through a set of rolling windows—each consisting of a pre-defined number of "look-ahead" days—before refitting after the cutoff dates.
 To measure performance, I compute the Mean Absolute Error and Mean Absolute Percentage Error of each individual asset, as well as the total portfolio.
-In summary, NHITS is far more stable and better for long-horizon forecasts.
+While their forecasts appear to roughly follow the shape of the actual portfolio quite well, I believe the NHITS is more robust to noise, handles multi-seasonality and trends better, and is faster to train. **In summary, for long-horizon forecasts, I prefer NHITS due to its stability, accuracy, and reliability.**

 <mark>**Note:** Please see notebook for full report</mark>
 * Sections: Assumptions & Hypotheses, EDA, Feature Engineering, Modeling Approach, Model Justification, Evaluation [[see below](#Evaluation)], Potential Improvements [[see below](#Potential-Improvements)]